rogerduong/Project-SQL/project_report.md

 One explanation can be that entries for restaurants business are changing more frequently that entries for sport facilities.
 It is common to see restaurants open and close within 2 years.
 Because of this higher frequency, user-defined information about restaurant businesses have a higher propensity to have inconsistent data.

 Another explanation is that information on food & beverage amenities is by nature harder to classify than sports and leisure amenities.
 A basketball court is easily identified, while a cafe serving pizzas and chinese noodles is more challenging to categorize (and surprisingly, there are such places...).

 ## Conclusion
+This data wrangling exercice on Singapore Open Street Map data highlights that there is a great wealth of information available for further analysis.
+However there is room for further cleaning, especially in the fields of food and beverage location information.

+With some further scripting, it will be feasible to clean up some of this information.